 I decided to take them up on their offer and get a no-obligation quote and enter myself into a draw they were holding (I'll keep you posted on if I win).
 Let's assume a random 44-year-old male is looking for $1,000,000 of coverage.
 Here's the result:

 By talking to a qualified advisor who knows the game.
 Here is a quote for that same random 44-year-old male from THE SAME INSURANCE COMPANY:

 - Premiums are set for 10 years regardless of if your health changes after issue

 - Policy can be converted to permanent insurance at any time

 Sometimes, it pays to look a little deeper than the subject line to get to the truth about a certain deal.
 In this case, talking to an advisor can save you hundreds.
 I'm an advisor.
 Come talk to me.
 I know things.

-Ken has 12 years experience in the financial services industry, is a Registered Retirement Consultant and a Certified Financial Planner.
+Ken has worked in the financial services industry since 2005, is a Registered Retirement Consultant, and is a Certified Financial Planner.
 Ken has written financial planning columns and has been a guest on financial radio and podcast programs.